AI Agent Application Demo: Putting a Brain Inside Your App¶

 An agent has three core components:

-The key insight is this: you don't tell the agent exactly what to do — you tell it what it knows and what it should accomplish, then let it reason its way there.
+The key insight: you don't tell the agent exactly what to do — you tell it what it knows and what it should accomplish, then let it reason its way there.

 Coffee Agent is a conversational barista.
 You open the app, type "I'd like something with oat milk," and an AI named Maya guides you through placing a coffee order.
-She asks for your name, confirms your drink, collects customizations one at a time, and when everything is in order, saves it to the database.
+She asks for your name, confirms your drink, collects customizations one at a time, and when everything is confirmed, saves the order to MongoDB.

 The app has two views:

-• Barista dashboard (BaristaDashboard.tsx) — a staff view where completed orders appear and can be marked delivered via DELETE /chats/orders/:id
+- Barista dashboard — a staff view where pending orders appear and get marked delivered via

-• After a completed order, the same thread can start a fresh order session without losing history
+- After a completed order, the same thread starts a fresh order session without losing history

-• Every customization option is drink-aware — an Espresso won't be asked about size or toppings, a Frappuccino will
+- Every customization is drink-aware — an Espresso won't be asked about size or toppings, a Frappuccino will

 Backend (src/)